Srinath2763-sduo/presenting-view-controllers/README.md

 2. Red View Controller exposes a picker which dynamically sets the `modalPresentationStyle` of the Green View Controller

-3. Anytime you present a view controller, Green View Controller is instantiated and presented / showed / showed detail of based on the picker value selected on the red view controller.
+3. Anytime you present a view controller, Green View Controller is instantiated and presented / showed / showed detail of, based on the picker value selected.

 4. Yellow View is embedded in a container view controller. clicking on show / present / show detail calls appropriate methods on the yellow view controller.